sudhakar3697/awesome-electron-alternatives/README.md

 - [graph](https://github.com/stisa/graph): A basic plotting library in Nim.
 - [nimetry](https://github.com/refaqtor/nimetry): Simple plotting in pure Nim.
 - [nimgraphviz](https://github.com/Aveheuzed/nimgraphviz): A Nim library for making graphs with GraphViz and DOT.

-### No-code
-- [Kodular](https://www.kodular.io/): Much more than a modern app creator without coding
-- [Bubble](https://bubble.io/): Design, develop, and launch production-grade applications without code.
-It doesn't matter if you’re starting out or on an enterprise team — Bubble is for anyone.

 ### Pascal\FreePascal
 * [fpgui](https://fpgui.sourceforge.net/): fpGUI Toolkit (or the Free Pascal GUI Toolkit) is a multi-platform toolkit for creating graphical user interfaces.
 Offering a complete set of custom drawn widgets, fpGUI is suitable for projects ranging from small one-off tools to complete application suites.